lewismcruz/lewiscruzporfolio/README.md

-# homework2
+# Lewis Cruz
-This is a repository for homework 2
+This is a repository with some work samples and a summary of experience for Lewis Cruz.
-Created a personal portfolio website using Bootstrap elements to create an About Me, Portfolio, and Contact page.